What Is a Business Loan Agreement?

 3. Add Cosigner or Guarantor Details (if applicable)

 If someone is guaranteeing the loan personally, add their full name and contact details.
 This person agrees to take responsibility if the borrower doesn’t repay.
+The business owner may also personally guarantee the loan in order to provide an extra layer of security if the business later fails.

 4. State the Loan Amount